 In 2015 I became a Fairtrade Registered Jeweller.
 For me it was the beginning of the solution, allowing me to connect whilst giving back to the small scale artisanal mining communities that laboured to supply me with my materials.
 Two years later I was invited to exhibit at London’s first ever groundbreaking ‘Fair Luxury Exhibition’ at The Goldsmith’s Centre that was set to redefine luxury.

 To be able to offer my customers’ reassurance and confidence that the piece of jewellery that I design and create for them comes from a place where this is no exploitation, child labour and adverse environmental impact is of utmost importance to me.
+In April 2022 I took another step forward and became a Fairtrade Gold Licensee.

 With top A-list celebrities, and even the British Royals now investing in more conscious Fairtrade Jewellery choices, there is hope that Fairtrade and Fair Luxury will soon become the norm.